astoeckel/temporal_basis_transformation_network/README.md

 This repository implements a TensorFlow Keras layer for temporal convolution with a set of FIR filters.
-These FIR filters may form a temporal basis.
+These FIR filters may form a temporal basis transformation; hence the name of this network.

-This layer can for example be used to construct temporal convolution network networks;
+This layer can for example be used to construct temporal convolution network networks.
-however, the code was mostly designed with fixed temporal convolutions (such as the Fourier or LDN bases) in mind.
+Although the code was mostly designed with fixed temporal convolutions (such as the Fourier or LDN bases) in mind.
-Use the [`dlop_ldn_function_bases`](https://github.com/astoeckel/dlop_ldn_function_bases) package to generate basis transformations.

 ![Forward and inverse transformation example](doc/forward_inverse_example.png)